 UAE national employees of the Company are members of the Government-managed retirement pension and social security benefit scheme pursuant to the applicable Federal Labour Law.
 The Company is required to contribute 12.5% of the "contribution calculation salary" of payroll costs to the retirement benefit scheme to fund the benefits.
 The employees and the Government contribute 5% and 2.5% of the "contribution calculation salary" respectively, to the scheme.
-For the new employees after 31 October 2023, employee contribution has increased from 5% to 11%.
 The only obligation of the Company with respect to the retirement pension and social security scheme is to make the specified contributions (12.5%).
 The contributions are charged to profit or loss.